Father John Misty: Chloë and the Next 20th Century (2021–2023)

+Greatish Hits and Mahashmashana (2024–present)

+In July 2024, Tillman released the single "I Guess Time Just Makes Fools of Us All," a different version of which he had first performed in 2019.

+Initially promoted as the sole new track from a greatest hits compilation titled Greatish Hits: I Followed My Dreams and My Dreams Said to Crawl and released on August 16, 2024, the single was later revealed as the first offering from the studio album, Mahashmashana.
+The album, which was co-produced by Tillman and Drew Erickson with longtime collaborator Jonathan Wilson as executive producer, was released on November 22, and serves as Tillman's sixth studio album under the Father John Misty moniker.
+On September 17, Tillman released the album's second single, "Screamland", which features Low's Alan Sparhawk on guitar.

+"She Cleans Up" was the next single released on October 15, 2024.
+Tour dates supporting Mahashmashana were also announced.

 Musical style

 Tillman's musical style has been described as indie rock, indie folk, folk rock, chamber pop, soft rock, psychedelic rock, folk, and country.

-Tillman produced one album, Let Us Be, for Matthew Daniel Siskin, also known as Gambles.

 Personal life

 Tillman met photographer Emma Elizabeth Garr after he moved to the Laurel Canyon neighborhood of Los Angeles in 2011.
 They were married in Big Sur in September 2013.
 They lived in New Orleans, but have since returned to Los Angeles.
 Garr had previously lived in Seattle for several years.
 She has taken photographs for his albums.
+In October 2024, he revealed that they have a child together.

 Having been raised in an Evangelical Christian household, Tillman now openly criticizes religion in many of his songs.
 He has said that he is still "culturally Christian for all intents and purposes" but is troubled by the way Christianity is commonly expressed in the United States.

 Tillman has struggled with depression, anxiety, and drug use.
 He stated in 2017 that he microdoses on LSD every day to alleviate his depression and anxiety.
 He has also stated that he has been diagnosed with PTSD by three separate therapists.